coconut-xr/pose-booth/ReadMe.md

 ## Introduction:

-In this short tutorial we will explore PoseBooth, a helpful tool that allows you to record hand poses, which can later be included in your own applications with `@coconut-xr/natuerlich`.
-With **PoseBooth** you can easily capture hand gestures of any pose you like and use them in your projects.
-We'll guide you through the process of recording handposes with PoseBooth, getting them from your VR/AR device onto your computer, and incorporating them into your applications!
+In this short tutorial, we will explore PoseBooth, a helpful tool that allows you to record hand poses, which can later be included in your own applications with @coconut-xr/natuerlich.
+With PoseBooth, you can easily capture hand gestures of any pose you like and use them in your projects.
+We'll guide you through the process of recording hand poses with PoseBooth, getting them from your VR/AR device onto your computer, and incorporating them into your applications!

 ## Prerequisites 📝